NDHANA94/git_demo/README.md

 - to see the current git status: `git status`

 ### git add:
+Track your files and changes in Git.
 - `git add .` for tracking all the files and folders in directory
 - `git add FILE_NAME` for tracking a specific file

 ### git commit:
+save your files in Git.
 - `git commit -m "YOUR MESSAGE"`
     `-m` stands for message.
 There should be a message in order to commit your files.